 Yes.
 All of our Audit Committee members have been determined to be "audit committee financial experts" under the SEC regulations.

 Is the Audit Committee charter available on the Internet?

 Yes.
-The Audit Committee Charter is available on our website at www.fairisaac.com under the "Investors" tab.
+The Audit Committee Charter is available on our website at www.fairisaac.com on the "Investors" page.

 Compensation Committee